Eviews expressed by the host on this program make more sense than anything anybody else happens to be saying.

 Now, why do you think they're doing that?

-It's it's not it's not what the story says.
+It's not what the story says.

-It's not so they keep track of how much it's costing and how much of the increase is or anything.
+It's not so they keep track of how much it's costing and how much the increase is or anything.

 That's not why.